terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 }
 ```

-From reading the code it becomes obvious that `store.key` is defined when a new item is created and all the previous items are being updated in the process.
-This will become handful soon.
+From reading the above function it becomes obvious that `store.key` is defined via `update_store()` and that happens when a new item is created.
+That will also update all the previous items in the process.
+This will come in handy very soon.

 ### What if we knew the secret key?
-If we knew the secret key from `store` object we could sign an object `{'id': 'flag.flag', 'price':'1'}` with that key and then by sending a `/checkout` request from [#Purchase-the-flag](#Purchase-the-flag) receive the flag.
-That is because of the following part of [server.js]:
+If we knew the secret key from `store` object we could sign an object `{'id': 'flag.flag', 'price':'1'}` with that key and then by sending a `/checkout` request from [#Purchase-the-flag](#Purchase-the-flag) section, receive the flag.
+That is because of the following part of the[server.js]:

 ```js
 // Get an item callback